eersnington/workflow-cloudflare-world/problems-solution.md

 ## Plugin shim guidance & implementation notes

 The following guidance describes a practical plugin-based strategy to guarantee Worker bundles never execute `dehydrate*`, `start()`, `workflowEntrypoint()` or other core/runtime functions that rely on `eval`/`node:vm`.
-This text should be appended to the re-architecture plan above so implementers know how to proceed when building the `cloudflare-workflow-bindings` package.
+This text should be appended to the re-architecture plan above so implementers know how to proceed when building the `workflow-cloudflare-bindings` package.

 1) Goal
 - Ensure every code path in the Worker that would otherwise invoke core serialization or VM-based runtime is replaced at build-time with a Worker-safe forwarder that calls the user-hosted world runtime.
 This should be enforced by the Vite plugin via two techniques: